HPC-dev-acc/mario-demo/docs/20-design.md

 - Officeman sprites render 1.25× larger than their collision boxes, scaling from the sprite center.
 - Each NPC carries `state`, `dir`, and `speed`; stomp increases a counter that allows pass-through after the third hit.
 - Level data loads from `assets/objects.custom.js`; each entry defines type, coordinates, and optional collision masks.
+ - NPC spawn dimensions use the player's `baseH` so sliding does not change NPC size.

 ### Rendering and Camera
 - `src/render.js` culls tiles and entities outside the viewport and draws remaining sprites to the canvas using device pixel ratio scaling.